RimeOCRLIB/OCRLib/README.md

 ANY IDEA? = PLEASE MAIL US gomde (at) mail.ru we will help you to start use a program and source for your project.
 ALL SOURCE AND MACOS DMG(12Gb) www.dharmabook.ru/ocrlib

-Best regards, YagpoOCR team gomde (at) mail.ru Rime Center Russia OCR Project Web pages: www.buddism.ru/ocrlib
+Best regards, YagpoOCR team gomde (at) mail.ru Rime Center Russia OCR Project

-Tibetan OCR